-Farwell House is a day house for boys age 13-18 years.
+Farwell House is a day house for boys aged 13-18 years.
 When choosing your son’s house, every parent has a unique set of priorities and expectations.
 Our aim is to ensure that all students are given the best pastoral care to support their academic progress.

 As Housemaster of Farwell, Mr Jonathan Fry (pictured left) has plenty of experience of working with both boarding and day boys.
 Mr Fry also teaches Economics and Business Studies, and his interest in pastoral care and student achievement is often at the forefront of his teaching.
-A committed Catholic, he enjoys spending time with his family: Rose, his wife, and his two children Grace (17) and Jack (14).
+A committed Catholic, he enjoys spending time with his family: Rose, his wife, and his two children Grace (19) and Jack (16).
 He is a keen sportsman, having played competitive club hockey and cricket for many years.
 In addition he loves Arsenal FC, tennis, table tennis, ultimate frisbee and singing.

+Farwell House aims to continue the finest traditions of Abbot Farwell with great emphasis on the three Cs – being caring, compassionate and committed – as its underlying ethos.
 Our aim is to work with home to encourage and educate your son as he travels his unique path.
 We look forward to working together to offer your son educational and pastoral excellence, together with the spiritual foundation of Catholic and Benedictine values.